PugazharasanC/Node-React-Vercel/README.md

 # Deploying a React App to Vercel

-This guide will walk you through the process of deploying a React application created with Vite to Vercel, a cloud platform for static sites and serverless functions.
+This guide will walk you through the process of deploying a React application to Vercel, a cloud platform for static sites and serverless functions.
 Vercel provides an easy and efficient way to deploy React apps with built-in features like automatic deployments and custom domains.

 ## Prerequisites

 Before you begin, make sure you have the following:

 - Node.js and npm (Node Package Manager) installed on your machine.
-- A basic understanding of React and how to create a React application with Vite.
+- A basic understanding of React and how to create a React application.
 - A Vercel account.
 If you don't have one, you can sign up at [vercel.com](https://vercel.com).

 ## Steps to Deploy